dam90/astrometry/README.md

 ## Index files

-The docker images comes with only one index file for testing, so you'll probably want to add your own.
-See the [index](./index) folder in this repo for a description of how to do this.
+The docker image comes with only one index file for testing, so you'll probably want to add your own.
+See the [index README](./index) for a description of how to do this.

 ------------------------
 *README is in progress!*